Callide Power Station apprentice

 No. The allegations in the class action only relate to historical electricity prices.

 The class action was commenced in January 2021.
-We have filed a defence, engaged in extensive interlocutory steps, and are strongly defending the class action.
+We have filed a defence, engaged in extensive procedural steps, and are strongly defending the class action.

 This has been, and will continue to be, a long and complex legal process.